 In 2016 Clallam MRC joined the Northwest Straits Commission's forage fish monitoring efforts.
 Three Clallam MRC members and the project coordinator participated in a day long training provided by Washington Department of Fish and Wildlife.
-Click here for more information on the survey methods and an interactive map over forage fish spawning in Puget Sound.
-The picture shows surf smelt (top) and Pacific sand lance (bottom).
+Find more information at WDFW on the survey methods and an interactive map over forage fish spawning in Puget Sound.

 Since October 2016 Clallam MRC has conducted monthly surveys at two locations - Pitship Point adjacent to John Wayne Marina and at a public beach near Old Town east of Dungeness River.
 The monthly forage fish samples are submitted to Washington Department of Fish & Wildlife for analysis.